 When making a decision on which cutting method to use, several factors come into play.
 It's important to consider the thickness of the material you’re cutting, the required edge quality and whether productivity or cost is more important.

 The cost of a waterjet or laser cutter is very expensive in comparison.
 In general, waterjet cutting cost three times as much as plasma and laser cutting can cost up to eight times as much!
-Plasma is a very practical method of cutting and it’s accurate enough for nearly any of your shape cutting needs.
+Plasma is a very practical cutting method, and it’s accurate enough for nearly any shape-cutting needs.